 As a real estate agent that handles many short sales in Massachusetts, I run into many consumers that don’t really know what a short sale is and entails.

 I say lien holders because when dealing with a short sale property and financially distressed sellers many times we are dealing with more than just a bank.
-Many times we have to deal with entities such as condo associations, mortgage insurance companies and municipalities that may all have liens on the property.
+Many times we have to deal with entities such as condo associations, mortgage insurance companies, and municipalities that may all have liens on the property.

 Think of a short sale as a pre-foreclosure.
 The original owner still owns and hopefully maintains the home.
-All decisions regarding the home are made by the seller and the bank only agrees to release the home for a sale to a buyer.
+All decisions regarding the home are made by the seller and the bank only agrees to release the home for sale to a buyer.
 A short sale is usually the last effort before a foreclosure.
 A home that has been taken in foreclosure is owned by the bank.

 What do buyers need to know about short sales?

 A short sale is not a license to steal property, but in many cases, you will receive a discount on the home of 3% to upwards of 10%.

 You are negotiating your terms with the homeowner and not the bank. (though the bank can sometimes drive the terms presented by the seller).
 This is where a lot of confusion comes from with potential buyers.

 A short sale does require time to go through the process.
 If you do not have three to four months to wait for a final short sale approval, than a short sale may not be right for you.
 Just because you have an offer accepted by a seller does not necessarily mean the bank will approve the short sale.
 Though if the listing agent has any experience with short sales the chances are extremely high that your offer will be approved.